TechForJustice/JusticeHub/README.markdown

-# JusticeHub: A social network, technology system, & hub aimed to aid in the identification, prevention, mitigation and solving of justice issues that affect our communities.
+# JusticeHub: A social network & hub aimed to aid in the identification, prevention, mitigation and solving of justice issues that affect our communities.

 JusticeHub is dedicated to self-defined participation, open source development, attribution, and benefit.